rayaanshahid/x-paxos/Readme.md

 number of nodes: 5
 node id: 2

-2. Start 3 client nodes.
+2. Start 3 client nodes (autoClientP2P.go).
 To start each client node, you have to enter the client id.
 For example :-

 client id : 1